 The mentoring relationship has both formal and informal aspects and is based on modeling behavior and extended dialogue in a one-to-one learning relationship.
-The mentor and mentee (student) should meet periodically (at least monthly) and engage in meaningful activities as part of the mentoring relationship and process.
+The mentor and mentee (student) should meet periodically (at least quarterly) and engage in meaningful activities as part of the mentoring relationship and process.
 Mentoring includes any or all of six broad components: (1) leadership development, (2) emotional and psychological support, (3) direct assistance with career and professional development, (4) role modeling, (5) social support, and (6) teaching-learning support.
-Students must identify mentor before the completion of HAD 504.
+Students must identify mentor before the completion of HAD 504 and submit the mentor's letter into the drop box in the course.